lukasbesch/moneymoney-kucoin/README.md

 ## Extension Setup

-Download and move `kucoin` to your MoneyMoney Extensions folder.
+Download and move `kucoin.lua` to your MoneyMoney Extensions folder.

 Add a new account (type "KuCoin Account") and use your API key as username and your API secret as password.